Monument Resource Center

 Picture this scenario: You worked hard for decades.
 You took advantage of every retirement savings opportunity you could.
 You contributed the maximum amount to your retirement accounts for the majority of your career.
 Due to compound growth on tax-deferred money, you’ve built up a substantial retirement nest egg.

-Now you’re retired and at age 72, the year you need to begin taking Required Minimum Distributions (or RMDs) from your non-Roth retirement accounts.
+Now you’re retired and you’ve reached the age you need to begin taking Required Minimum Distributions (or RMDs) from your non-Roth retirement accounts.
 And, because you’ve saved so much money in retirement accounts, your RMD is a lot of money—in fact, more money than you actually need to live on.

 Sound like you, or the path you’re headed down?
 The good news is you have options.